sahilfaizal01/Recipe-API/README.md

 # Recipe-API
-A REST API with Python and Django
+A REST API with Python and Django built in a Test Driven Development

 ## Supported Functionality
 * User Authentication